katydecorah/katydecorah.github.io/_drafts/2013-12-31-z-index-and-transform.md

 published: false
 ---

-I wanted to create this Dribbble shot as a single element, but I was presented with a few challenges.
+I wanted to code out the Dribbble shot [END by Catt](http://drbl.in/jJIr) as a single element, but I was presented with a couple challenges.

 1. Give the ribbon tail a shadow, without adding extra elements.
 2. Make the main element transform, without losing the stacking order.